knarfeh/cncardanodocs.com/_docs/technical/2017-02-16-delegation.md

-This chapter describes implementation details of the stake delegation process.

 As described earlier, stakeholders selected as slot leaders must be online in order to generate new blocks.
 However, such a situation can be unattractive,